-First of all, the general rules of Dutch insolvency law also apply to the automotive industry.
+The general rules of Dutch insolvency law also apply to the automotive industry.
 No specific provisions exist that allow for a different treatment of distressed suppliers in this industry.

-Currently, the Dutch Bankruptcy Act (DBA) provides in three procedures for distressed suppliers.
-If a supplier foresees that it will become distressed it can request for suspension of payments.
-The suspension of payments aims to help debtors in financial distress to financially restructure their business and restart such business (post suspension of payments).
-The suspension of payments provides temporary financial relief, because it prohibits ordinary (unsecured) creditors from forcing the debtor to pay the claims when they fall due.
+Currently, the Dutch Bankruptcy Act (DBA) provides three procedures for distressed suppliers.
+If a supplier foresees that it will become distressed, it can request for suspension of payments.
+The suspension of payments aims to help debtors in financial distress to restructure and restart their business (after suspension of payments).
+The suspension of payments provides temporary financial relief as it prohibits ordinary (unsecured) creditors from forcing the debtor to pay the claims when they fall due.
 Only the distressed supplier (debtor) may file for a suspension of payments.

-In the case suspension of payments is requested too late or is not requested at all, creditors or distressed suppliers should request for a declaration of bankruptcy at the Dutch courts.
-The distressed supplier may be declared bankrupt at its own request or at request of its creditors.
-There are two criteria for such declaration of bankruptcy (article 6(3) DBA): the given circumstances summarily prove the debtor has ceased to pay its debts; and the claims of the creditors are summarily proven if the declaration is requested.
+If suspension of payments is requested too late or is not requested at all, creditors or distressed suppliers should request a declaration of bankruptcy at the Dutch courts.
+The distressed supplier may be declared bankrupt at its own request or at the request of its creditors.
+There are two criteria for such declaration of bankruptcy (article 6(3) of the DBA).

+According to the first criterion, the given circumstances must summarily prove the debtor has ceased to pay its debts; and the claims of the creditors are summarily proven if the declaration is requested.

 The second criterion includes a plurality requirement.
 A single creditor cannot request a declaration of bankruptcy.
-To that extent, if the debtor stopped paying a specific creditor, this creditor is considered to have other legal measures to get its claim paid.
-Therefore, a single creditor who is requesting for a bankruptcy of its debtor should accompany this request with supportive claims of at least one other creditor who has been left unpaid.
+To that extent, if the debtor stopped paying a specific creditor, this creditor is considered to have other legal measures to request the payment of its claim.
+Therefore, a single creditor who is requesting for a bankruptcy of its debtor must accompany this request with supportive claims of at least one other creditor who has been left unpaid.
 The claims need to be sufficiently certain.
 If the debtor has reasonable grounds for disputing these claims, a declaration of bankruptcy will not be given.

-If the above-mentioned criteria are met, the distressed supplier will be declared bankrupt and a receiver (curator) will be appointed.
-The distressed supplier loses the power to dispose of its assets.
-This power is transferred to the receiver.
+If the above-mentioned criteria are met, the distressed supplier will be declared bankrupt, and a receiver (curator) will be appointed.
+The distressed supplier loses the power to dispose of its assets, and this power is transferred to the receiver.
+The receiver will then distribute the proceeds from the estate to the creditors in order of priority and otherwise proportionally.

-The third option came into force on 1 January 2021, the Dutch Act regarding Pre-Insolvency Restructuring Proceedings (WHOA).
-This new act allows debtors (or their creditors) to compromise certain debts and therefore prevent a possible insolvency.
-The new process, also referred to as the 'Dutch Scheme', is inspired by and based upon the experience of composition plans in the UK and the US.
-It will enable debtors to force dissenting creditors within the scope of the composition plan to comply with the plan, provided that the majority of the creditors have approved the composition plan.
+The third option came into force on 1 January 2021, the Act on the Confirmation of Out-of-court Restructuring Plans (WHOA).
+This act allows debtors (or their creditors) to compromise certain debts and therefore prevent a possible insolvency.
+The new process, also referred to as the Dutch Scheme, is inspired by and based on the experience of composition plans in the United Kingdom and the United States.
+It enables debtors to force dissenting creditors within the scope of the composition plan to comply with the plan, provided that the majority of the creditors have approved the composition plan.

-A composition plan will only be approved by the court if it meets certain criteria, including that (1) the debtor is in financial distress, (2) it is reasonably expected that without the plan the debtor will become insolvent, and (3) the outcome of the composition plan is the avoidance of a possible bankruptcy of the debtor.
+A composition plan will only be approved by the court if it meets certain criteria, including that:

+- the debtor is in financial distress; - it is reasonably expected that without the plan the debtor will become insolvent; and - the outcome of the composition plan is the avoidance of a possible bankruptcy of the debtor.

 However, the composition plan cannot put creditors in a substantially worse position than they would have been in on the debtor's bankruptcy.